glacials/twos.dev/src/warm/dashes.md

 ### The Em

 To talk about the em dash necessitates talk about the [em](https://en.wikipedia.org/wiki/Em_(typography)).
 The em (pronounced [/ɛm/](https://en.wiktionary.org/wiki/Appendix:English_pronunciation)) is an invisible bounding box every character is designed within[^boundingbox] whose edge length is equal to the font height.
-Font height changes with font size, so the size of the em changes with it: `1em` is always one *character-heighth* long.
+Font height changes with font size, so the size of the em changes with it: `1em` is always one *font-heighth* long.
 It is a unitless measurement that allows us to speak in relatives.

 [^boundingbox]: "Bounding box" is strong; font designers are free to design outside it.

-When dealing with font sizes, it follows, speaking in ems is functionally equivalent to speaking in percentages.
+Speaking in ems, it follows, is functionally equivalent to speaking in font size percentages.
 A font size in ems is a ratio between the desired font size and the current font size.
 The CSS declaration `font-size: 1em` is equivalent to `font-size: 100%`, while `1.5em` is equivalent to `150%`, and so on.

 The em's eccentric offering is that it can be used outside the context of font sizes.
 It can set margins, widths, even blur radii based on the font size of the containing context.
 It can scale an image up and down with the text around it, whether the text's changing size is a product of assistive technologies or simply of a component being reused in multiple contexts.